wdyjwdy/notes/network/cdn.md

-# CDN
+# Content Distribution Network (CDN)

-Content Distribution Network (CDN), reduces the distance between the user and the assets.
+CDN reduces the distance between the user and the assets.

 ![CDN](../imgs/network-cdn.svg)